The pyrrhotite case: an important victory for Raymond Chabot administrateur provisoire inc. before the Court of Appeal

 To simplify the hearing of these appeals as much as possible, the parties agreed to unprecedented measures that were established by the Court of Appeal.
 The Court of Appeal hearings took place over eight weeks between October 2017 and May 2018.

-On April 6, 2020, the Court of Appeal issued 68 unanimous decisions, including a landmark judgment in which it maintained the liability of the various defendants toward the plaintiffs, including Raymond Chabot administrateur provisoire inc.
+On April 6, 2020, the Court of Appeal issued 68 unanimous decisions, including a landmark judgment in which it maintained the liability in solidum of the various defendants toward the plaintiffs, including Raymond Chabot administrateur provisoire inc.

 The Court of Appeal confirmed the trial judge’s finding that the geologist retained by the concrete manufacturers and the quarry operator was imprudent in the context of the mandate entrusted to him to analyze the quarry aggregate.
 The Court found that this finding was strongly supported by the factual and expert evidence adduced at trial and that no intervention was justified in this case (par.
 254 and 278).